-What is the verb in this sentence? – Ok, I’m sorry, that was a trick question, there are two verbs.
-The first verb is “to avoid” and the second is “to make eye-contact”.
+What is the verb in this sentence? – Okay, I’m sorry, that was a trick question, there are two verbs.
+The first verb is “to avoid” and the second is “to make eye contact”.
 Now have a look at this sentence, and again, think about the verbs:

-Many people prefer to watch their favourite TV series on Netflix.
+- Many people prefer to watch their favorite TV series on Netflix.